 The first order of business is to make some holes in your fences.
-Ideally, if your garden is bordered on four sides you’d make one hole in each boundary to link your garden with those of your neighbours; but even linking to one garden to another, or the street, or an alleyway can make a huge difference.
+Ideally, if your garden is bordered on four sides you’d make one hole in each boundary to link your garden with those of your neighbours; but even linking one garden to another, or to the street or an alleyway, can make a huge difference.
 Hedgehog Street has some details on the easiest way to do this and you can even buy a small sign to install above the hole to inform subsequent occupants why the hole is there.

 Make sure you discuss any hole creation with your neighbours first, as they may have small pets that could escape from the garden if the holes aren’t correctly sited.
 If you have fences sectioning off your garden, ensure there is space underneath or a hole somewhere.
 Gaps and holes are most effective when placed at one end of a fence or wall as hedgehogs tend to follow edges while foraging and are more likely to find gaps along borders.

-A gap that’s 13cm x 13cm (5x5 inches) is plenty sufficient to allow hedgehogs as well as most other wildlife (e.g. wood mice, frogs, slowworms, beetles, etc.), but hedgehogs can get through smaller and narrower gaps.
+A gap that’s 13cm x 13cm (5x5 inches) is plenty sufficient to allow passage for hedgehogs as well as most other wildlife (e.g. wood mice, frogs, slowworms, beetles, etc.), but hedgehogs can get through smaller and narrower gaps.
 As a broad rule of thumb, if you can get a clenched fist under a gate or fence, most hedgehogs will make it through, too.

 Rules of attraction

 Once a hedgehog has made it into your garden, what’s there to make it stay or come back?
-A few pots with flowers to attract bees and butterflies doesn’t hold much attraction for hedgehogs, although spilt food from bird feeders can be enticing.
+A few pots with flowers to attract bees and butterflies doesn’t hold much appeal for hedgehogs, although spilt food from bird feeders can be enticing.
 Generally, however, the more diverse you can make your garden, the better for all the species that visit.

 Logs for hogs: Log piles are fantastic additions to any garden, and they don’t have to be massive.
 Our garden is relatively small, yet we’ve managed to include two – at opposite ends.
 Decaying wood is a crucial component of many insect lifecycles and ours are a hot bed of beetle and spider activity.
 All this insect life provides a tasty snack for passing hedgehogs and frogs, while the crevices between the logs can provide safe nesting spots, particularly during the winter.

 If you don’t have any logs, it’s worth asking your local tree surgeon; sometimes they’ll charge, but in my experience you’re often doing them a favour and they’ll donate a few for free.
-Typically, I opt for hardwood species, but it will depend what’s available and logs of any wood is better than none.
+Typically, I opt for hardwood species, but it will depend what’s available and logs of any wood are better than nothing.
 I would advise against deconstructed pallets, fencing, garden furniture, etc., as these are often treated.
 Check out the Wildlife Trust Log Shelter Guide for more tips and information.

 Water, water everywhere: It’s safe to say that wildlife is very quickly attracted to water, be it a bird bath or the lake of a stately home.
 Any opportunity to put in a pond should be seized and even an old bucket or washing up bowl sunk into the ground will beckon the likes of frogs, newts, dragonflies and damselflies.
 If you add a rock or brick to create different depths and put in a plant or two, you’ll increase its wildlife value exponentially.